CharlesWiltgen/how-to-podcast/editing.md

 **[Hindenburg Journalist](http://hindenburg.com/products/hindenburg-journalist)** is unique, in that it's an audio editor designed especially for spoken-word productions.

 My 2¢ on editing: It's best to upgrade from Audacity to a modern, non-destructive editor as quickly as is practical.
-Audition is a wonderful choice, but the "rental" pricing kinda sucks unless you need Adobe CC anyway.

 Other great editors include Hindenburg Journalist ($95), Reaper ($60), and Presonus Studio One (free edition available).